gubasso/ripcards/docs/leitner-system.md

 - Box 4: Every 2 weeks
 - Box 5: Once per month

+The intervals can be adjusted based on the learner's needs.

+### Process

+1. **Initial Placement**: Place all flashcards into the first box at the start.
+2. **Reviewing**: Begin reviewing the flashcards in the first box.
+    - If you recall the answer correctly, move the card to the next box.
+    - If you answer incorrectly, move the card back to the first box or keep it in the same box.

 ## Studying and Moving Cards

 When you review cards in a box, move them between boxes based on how well you know them: